Treating Binary Blobs As UTF8

 UTF8 strings.
 To convert only some of your BLOB columns, you can

 make use of the

-these to a regular expression pattern that matches the column
+to a regular expression pattern that matches the column names to

 When the regular expression patterns both match a single column,